How long does the average pest live?

 How long do ants live?

-There are several factors in how long ants live, and it can vary from species to species as well as gender.
-For most ant’s, that are going to cause issues in your home their life span mostly depends on two things: role in the colony and available food sources.
+There are several factors involved with how long ants live.
+It can vary from species to species, as well as gender.
+For most ants, life span mostly depends on two things: role in the colony and available food sources.

-There are three main roles of ants that take place in the normal colony, and they are the male ant, the worker ant, and the queen.
-Let’s start with the male ants as these guys don’t stick around too long.
+There are three main roles of ants in a colony.
+Those are the male ant, the worker ant, and the queen.
+Let’s start with the male ants, as these guys don’t stick around too long.
 These ants really only stay around for a few days after they breed with the female ants.

-The next kind of ants are worker ants, these female ants aren’t producing eggs, but they do the majority of everything else the ant colonies need to survive.
+The next kind of ants are worker ants.
+These female ants aren’t producing eggs, but they do the majority of the work colonies need to survive.
 These ants do a variety of tasks around the colony including caring for the queen, colony building and upkeep, and gathering food.
-These ants usually live anywhere from a couple of weeks up to several months.
+These ants usually live anywhere from a couple of weeks, to several months.

 The ant queen is the longest to live in the ant’s colony.
 Some ant colonies may have multiple ant queens while some only have one.
-These queens are responsible for all of the offspring in a colony and they can also live much longer than other ants.
+Queens are responsible for all of the offspring in a colony.
+They can also live much longer than the other ants.
 Some ant queens can live for multiple years so it is important to eliminate the queens in a colony if you want any hope of getting rid of ant issues around your home.